 HUD Income Limits

-Get a sense for whether you qualify for HUD assistance before you begin your search.
+It's important to get a sense for whether or not you qualify for HUD assistance before you begin your search.
 HUD income limits can vary depending on the region where you're looking for an apartment, and they can change by year.
 Your income may be too high in one metropolitan area but fall within the limit in another.
-You're considered low income if you earn no more than 80 percent of the median income for the metropolitan area or county.
-You're very low income if your earnings are no more than 50 percent of the median income.
+These variations are intended to take into account and living cost variations of various geographic areas.
+The amount of subsidy received by the landlord—and therefore the price he or she is allowed to charge the low-income tenant, depends on how you compare to them median income for the county you reside in.
+There are three low-income tiers defined: You are considered low income if your household earnings are no more than 80 percent of the median income; you are considered very low income if your household income is no more than 50 percent of the median income; and you are considered extremely low income if your family income is no more than 60 percent of the very low income level.

 Accessing the Database